* Greece's 10-year bond yields drop 5 bps in early trade

 * Fitch joins S&P in giving Greece "Single B" rating

 * Portugal's spread to Germany narrows as South Europe outperforms

-LONDON, Aug 21 (Reuters) - Greek government bond yields dipped on Monday after Fitch became the second ratings agency to upgrade Greece to "Single B" status, marking another milestone in the debt-laden country's slow journey away from default territory.
+LONDON, Aug 21 (Reuters) - Greek government bond yields dipped early on Monday after Fitch became the second ratings agency to upgrade it to "Single B" status, marking another milestone in the debt-laden state's slow journey away from default territory.

 The ratings agency upgraded Greece's long-term foreign-currency issuer default ratings to 'B-' from 'CCC' late on Friday, citing reduced political risk and sustained economic growth.

-Short-dated Greek government bond yields hit 3.25 percent at one stage, close to their lowest since 2009, a level hit earlier this month.
+Short-dated Greek government bond yields hit 3.25 percent at one stage, close to its lowest since 2009, a level hit earlier this month.

-The yield on Greece's 10-year government bond dropped 5 basis points in early trade to 5.58 percent before trading flat as the session wore on.
+The yield on Greece's 10-year government bond dropped 5 basis points in early trade to 5.58 percent before trading flat.

 "Greece is still a credit that is risky and volatile, but at least it's now not one step away from default but two steps away," said DZ Bank strategist Daniel Lenz.